 In today’s modern car, the computer systems alert you when something goes wrong.
 When the Check Engine Light comes on, you can use your code scanner to find out what’s wrong.
 If you receive the P0441 code, you have some work to do.

-In this guide, we will look at the meaning of the P0441 trouble code.
-We also discuss the causes of this error, evaluate some of the symptoms and show you how to fix it.
+In this guide, I will look at the meaning of the P0441 trouble code.
+I also discuss the causes of this error, evaluate some of the symptoms, and show you how to fix it.
 There could actually be a very obvious and simple reason for this trouble code – keep reading!

 P0441 – Evaporative Emission Control System Incorrect Purge Flow